kraivichldf/slack_bot_leave_Gemini/README.md

 this used for participating in myorder hackerthon competition

+Setting Bot in Slack API and Add Bot to your channel

 Slack --> Service --> LLM --> Service --> GoogleSheet
                                       --> Reply to Slack